UCS curriculum was already in alignment with the National Curriculum, 2006. SNC implementation does not have a major impact on the UCS Curriculum.

 UCS books are available online at My Backpack and the designated booksellers.

 UCS uniforms are available at the same booksellers from where you can buy books.

 At United Charter Schools, we care immensely about the wellbeing of our students and staff members.
 We follow all COVID -19 SOPs incorporating international best practices and the Government of Pakistan’s requirements.

 There is no Mid-Year or End of Year Examination from Pre-Nursery to Class 2.
 The result is based on continuous/formative classroom assessments.
-However, from Class 3 onwards, Mid-Year and End of Year Examinations are conducted.
-The result in these classes is based on continuous/formative classroom assessment as well as Mid-Year and End of Year Examination.
+However, from Class 3 onwards, Mid-Year and End-of-Year Examinations are conducted.
+The result in these classes is based on continuous/formative classroom assessment as well as the Mid-Year and End-of-Year Examination.